quixio/quix-docs/docs/apis/streaming-writer-api/create-stream.md

 # Create a new Stream

-You can create a new stream by specifying a topic to create it in, and supplying any other additional properties required.
+Data is typicaly published to a stream within a topic.
+As a stream is confined to a topic partition, order of delivery is guaranteed for a stream.

 !!! tip

 	This method is optional.
 You can also create a stream implicitly by sending data to a stream that doesn’t already exist.
-But creating a stream using the method on this page avoids having to determine a unique stream id yourself.

-## Before you begin

-  - You should have an [environment set up](../../platform/glossary.md#environment) with at least one [Topic](../../platform/glossary.md#topics).

-  - [Get a Personal Access Token](authenticate.md) to authenticate each request.
+If a stream does not exist it is created for you.

 ## Using the /streams endpoint